dmcomm/dmcomm.github.io/pages/electrical.md

 [22K ACom transmits (zoomed in)](/images/scope/penx_as22k_1ms.png).
 [1K ACom for comparison](/images/scope/penx_as1k_1ms.png), showing negligible input resistance like the Pendulum.
 With the 22K, rise and fall times 20%-80% are ~120us, suggesting a capacitance of ~4nF.

+## Digital Monster 20th

+Testing a first-wave brown version.
+ACom supply voltage at 4.7V.
+The battery voltage dropped during this session beyond what would normally be expected.
+The V-Pet is attempting to send a copy except where otherwise specified.

+Not connected: [zoomed out](/images/scope/dm20_open_50ms.png), [left](/images/scope/dm20_open1.png), [right](/images/scope/dm20_open2.png).
+Peaks 3.0V.
+Valleys 0.0V.
+Listening 2.0V with a large 50Hz ripple.
+Initial pull-down 60ms.
+Start bit 2.0ms high, 1.0ms low.
+Bit one 2.5-2.6ms high, 1.5-1.6ms low, length 4.1ms.
+Bit zero 0.8-0.9ms high, 3.3ms low, length 4.1-4.2ms.
+After final bit, drives high, then releases immediately, with a large capacitive decay back to the listening level.
+Fall time 20%-80% is ~28ms.

+[1M across](/images/scope/dm20_1M_other_50ms.png) ("other" battle here, but sending a copy looks the same shape).
+Listening drops to 1.5V, so the weak pull-up is ~330K.
+Supposing an RC circuit with 330K and the 28ms above, the capacitance is ~60nF.

+[470K across](/images/scope/dm20_470k_other_50ms.png) ("other" battle).
+Listening drops to 0.7V, the V-Pet detects it and replies with an [error packet](/images/scope/dm20_470k_other_20ms_pkt2.png).
+It doesn't reply when trying to send a copy, but will still send the initial packet even though the line is pulled low.
+Threshold is between 0.7V and 1.5V.

+1K across: [zoomed out](/images/scope/dm20_1k_20ms.png), [zoomed in](/images/scope/dm20_1k.png).
+The V-Pet still transmits even though the line is definitely pulled low.
+Peaks drop to 2.2V, so the strong pull-up is ~400R.

+[With 1K ACom](/images/scope/dm20_ar1k.png).
+Valleys rise to 0.6V, so the pull-down is ~200R.
+Peaks drop to 2.7V.

+[1K ACom transmits and V-Pet replies](/images/scope/dm20_asr1k.png).
+Transmission is good.
+V-Pet replies after 15ms.

+[3K6 ACom transmits and V-Pet replies](/images/scope/dm20_asr3k6.png).
+Transmission is OK.
+Note the capacitive loading.
+V-Pet replies after 15ms.

+[4K7 ACom transmits and V-Pet replies](/images/scope/dm20_asr4k7.png).
+The distortion is growing.
+V-Pet replies after 15ms.

+[10K ACom transmits and V-Pet replies](/images/scope/dm20_asr10k_20ms_2.png).
+Transmission looks dodgy but seems to have been accepted.
+V-Pet replies after 19ms this time.

+22K ACom transmits and V-Pet replies with an error packet: [sending](/images/scope/dm20_asr22k_20ms_1.png), [reply](/images/scope/dm20_asr22k_20ms_2.png).
+V-Pet replies after 28ms this time.

+[22K ACom transmits (zoomed in)](/images/scope/dm20_as22k_2ms.png).
+[1K ACom for comparison](/images/scope/dm20_as1k_2ms.png), still showing slight capacitive loading but not enough to be concerned about here.
+With the 22K, rise time 20%-80% is ~560us, fall time 1.0ms.
+As discussed above, the ACom's pull-down resistance is the lower one, and the V-Pet's 330K weak pull-up should not make that much difference, so this is the opposite of expected.
+Supposing 22K with 560us, capacitance would be ~18nF.